Ductile Iron Coated Sand Cast Part

 Sand castings impose few restrictions on product shape

 The only significant exceptions are the draft angles that are always needed on flat surfaces oriented perpendicular to the parting line.
-With good patterns and tooling, the proper choice of molding sands and careful foundry practice, surprisingly intricate details can be reproduced in this manufacturing process.
+With good patterns and tooling, the proper choice of molding sands and careful foundry practice, surprisingly intricate details can be reproduced in this manufacturing process with a variety of metal alloys.

 Dimensional control and consistency

-Dimensional control and consistency in sand castings ranges from about ±0.030 to ±0.125” (± 0.8 to 3.2 mm) depending on the size and design of the parts being cast.
+Dimensional control and consistency in sand castings ranges from about ±0.030 to ±0.125” (± 0.8 to 3.2 mm) depending on the size and design of the parts.
 Within this tolerance range, the more generous tolerances apply across the parting line.

 Surface finish ranges between approximately 300 and 500 gin (7.7 - 12.9 gm) rms